lf-edge/ekuiper/docs/en_US/extension/overview.md

 Thus, portable plugin extension is a supplement of native plugin.
 It is suitable to code with multiple programming languages and want to build once and run against all versions.

+## Script Function Extension

+Script function extensions provide a minimalist way to extend SQL functions.
+It does not require tedious compilation and packaging of traditional plug-ins,not to mention the deployment management process.
+Users only need to provide a script text, which can be used for hot reload of functions through the API, which is very flexible.
+Script functions use a built-in interpreter without additional dependencies.
+However, due to the low performance of scripting languages, it is not recommended to use script function extensions in cases with high performance requirements.
+For detailed usage methods, please refer to [script functions](./script/overview.md).

 ## External Function Extension

 A configuration method is provided that eKuiper can use SQL to directly call external services in a functional manner, including various rpc services, http services, and so on.
 This method will greatly improve the ease of eKuiper extensions.
 External functions will be used as a supplement to the plugin system, and plugins are only recommended for high performance requirements.